mencarellic/IST687/README.md

 Using the aggregate function, we were able to collect the number of adoptions that occurred each day and plotted it using a scatter plot.

 #### RandomForest model and prediction
+We ran two randomForest models and predictions based on those models.
+We're trying to predict the outcome_type based on various other data points.

+The first model uses sex, Spay.Neuter, outcome_weekday, and outcome_hour with 1000 trees and trying all four variables.
+This is a pretty basic model that has a OOB error rate of 29.81% The issue with this run is that several of the outcome types that occur less have a 100% class.error

+We ran a second model that uses sex, Spay.Neuter, color1, outcome_weekday, outcome_hour, date_of_birth, and outcome_month.
+We added another variable to try at each split but due to time constraints had to reduce the number of trees.
+This model had better results but still faced the same issue.

+We calculated the error rate of each prediction model by calculating the number of values that are correctly predicted over all of the values in the data set.